Skip to content

 Shopify Demo Account: Is There an Option to Build a Demo Store?

 At this time, Shopify does not offer any demo accounts for merchants where you can experiment with building your own store.
-The only option is to try Shopify for three days without a credit card or to sign up for a trial with a credit card and pay $1/month for the first two months.
+The only option is to try Shopify for three days without a credit card or to sign up for a trial with a credit card and pay $1/month for the first three months.

 The only way you can create demo stores is if you're a Shopify Partner, building stores for clients.
 You are not allowed to create such stores for yourself and can only transfer the account to a client.